 1) The process for writing an academic article is focused on the needs of other academics (and their related institutions), not a general reader interested in the field or topic.
 Keeping this in mind will help you get the most out of articles.

-2) While there are many great resources out there, there are also vanity publishers, scam publishers, and scam journals out there.
+2) While there are many great resources out there, there are also vanity publishers, scam publishers, and scam journals.
 Some of them look very similar to legitimate publishers and publications.

 Evaluating an academic article is basically like evaluating other things, but with a bit more context.